cammeltech/-001-pihole-nginx-config/README.md

-This is the default nginx config File (/etc/nginx/sites-available/default) to use pihole with nginx.
+1) Default nginx config File (/etc/nginx/sites-available/default) to use pihole with nginx.
+2) my adlist.list file with +1,6M entries

 See the Youtube Videos for Details:
 #### "GITEA & PIHOLE on a Raspberry Pi"
 German Youtube Video: